krista-t/data-catalog/content/Data Catalog/Data Governance through Catalogs and the Role of DCAT and DPROD Standards.md

 5. **Policy Documentation**: Metadata about access controls and usage policies
 6. **Usage Analytics**: Metadata about how data is being used across the organization

 By centralizing metadata management and embedding governance policies into the catalog, organizations can operationalize governance in day-to-day data activities rather than treating it as a separate compliance exercise.
-This addresses many of the challenges outlined in [[Data Catalog Guide#What Problems Do Data Catalogs Solve|What Problems Do Data Catalog Solve]].
+This addresses many of the challenges outlined in the [Data Catalog Guide](../Data%20Catalog/Data%20Catalog%20Guide).

 ## Standards for Data Catalog Metadata